 From the theory perspective, bufferless routing was intensively studied under various of names and models.
-For example, Direct Routing [47] defines the problem such that for a given set of packets with corresponding source and destination, the objective is to schedule the injections times of the packets.
+For example, Direct Routing [45] defines the problem such that for a given set of packets with corresponding source and destination, the objective is to schedule the injections times of the packets.
 In different versions of the problem the specified path can be given as an input to the algorithm or defined as another output.
 The solution requirement is to avoid collisions, and to minimize the schedule period time.
-[47] presents a randomized $O(d^2 \log^2 n)$ -approximation algorithm for d-dimensional Mesh for general traffic pattern.
+[45] presents a randomized $O(d^2 \log^2 n)$ -approximation algorithm for d-dimensional Mesh for general traffic pattern.
 They show that finding an optimal Direct Routing is NP-hard, and for general networks, they show that this problem cannot be easily approximated.
-Also, in unbuffered optical networks, [48] considers how to schedule packets optimally given several wavelengths.
+Also, algorithms for the complete-exchange pattern for wormhole routing are presented for the torus [46] and mesh [47], [48] topologies.
+[49] presents a scheduling scheme for complete-exchange in tree networks.
+Also, in unbuffered optical networks, [50] considers how to schedule packets optimally given several wavelengths, and [51] presents algorithms for a Clos topology.

-Another related problem is hot-potato-routing studied in [49]-[51], where for a given set of packets, where each packet consists of a source vertex, a destination vertex and an injection time.
+Another related problem is hot-potato-routing studied in [52]-[54], where for a given set of packets, where each packet consists of a source vertex, a destination vertex and an injection time.
 However, the packets are deflected from their shortest route, therefore the provided solution is not optimal.
-In addition, packet scheduling in bufferless linear networks was investigated before in offline [52] and online [53] versions.
+In addition, packet scheduling in bufferless linear networks was investigated before in offline [55] and online [56] versions.
 However, no assumption on uniformity or periodicity of the traffic was considered, therefore they could not provide an optimal solution.
-The baked potato routing algorithm [54] was also among the first to consider switch scheduling in a bufferless network for periodic traffic.
+The baked potato routing algorithm [57] was also among the first to consider switch scheduling in a bufferless network for periodic traffic.
 However, it only provided a solution for a spanning tree network.

-III.
-PROBLEM DEFINITION
+3 PROBLEM DEFINITION

-In the paper we investigate a bufferless network-onchip architecture in which the traffic is produced under some periodic traffic demand pattern.
+In the paper we investigate a bufferless network-on-chip architecture in which the traffic is produced under some periodic traffic demand pattern.
 The objective is to find a periodic schedule $\Delta$ with minimal period length S needed to service traffic pattern $\lambda$ , i.e. to maximize the capacity utilization.
 The periodic schedule $\Delta$ has to provide congestion-free routing, so that each packet reaches its destination using a shortest route.

-Formally, consider a network of n nodes.
-Each node is composed of a router connected to up to 4 neighbor nodes and to a single local module (traffic producer/consumer unit).
+Formally, consider a network of n nodes in line, ring, torus or mesh topology.
+Each node is composed of a router connected to up to 4 neighbor nodes and to a single local module (traffic producer/consumer unit, which, for example, can be a processor core).
 The nodes do not buffer, drop or deflect packets.